Derpford/incrementality-matrix/classpects.md

 The Guard is a loyal ally who calls upon their aspect in a manner similar to the Dame, but always in service of some third party.
 The Dame will call upon their aspect so they can personally lay the beatdown on something; the Guard will call upon their aspect because someone in the party is about to get beaten down, and a beatdown reversal is in order.
 Guards will laugh boisterously and shout "WHAT HO, VILLAIN" and stuff.
 It's cheesy, but they take genuine joy in running to other people's aid.
 Even when it's a bad idea.
 Leroy Jenkins was probably a Guard.

-For example, a Guard of Vision will appear out of nowhere, surround a boss with illusory copies of themself, and then snap off a dumb one-liner as they carry an injured ally to safety.
+For example, a Guard of Eyes will appear out of nowhere, surround a boss with illusory copies of themself, and then snap off a dumb one-liner as they carry an injured ally to safety.
 Some real shadow clone jutsu shit.

 ### King/Queen - One who is ordained by [aspect]
 The King and Queen draw their power from their aspect, but in more of a predestination, "I am the incarnation of [aspect]'s will'" way.